 If a complainant's persistent complaining/harassing behaviour is modified and is then resumed at a later date within a reasonable period of time, the School may resume the process identified above at an appropriate level.
-In these circumstances advice may be sought from the Local Authority.
+In these circumstances legal advice may be sought.